Read Raising Concerns online

 2.9 Protect anyone you have management responsibility for from any harm, detriment, victimisation or unwarranted treatment after a concern is raised.

 3 Speaking up on behalf of people in your care and clients is an everyday part of your role.
 Just as raising genuine concerns represents good practice, ‘doing nothing’ and failing to report concerns is unacceptable.
-We recognise that nurses and midwives who raise a genuine concern and act with the best of intentions and in line with the principles laid down in this guidance are meeting their professional responsibilities and keeping to the Code.
+We recognise that nurses, midwives and nursing associates who raise a genuine concern and act with the best of intentions and in line with the principles laid down in this guidance are meeting their professional responsibilities and keeping to the Code.

 4 Failure to report concerns may bring your fitness to practise into question and put your registration at risk.
 If you experience any negative reactions within your workplace after raising a concern appropriately, you should contact your professional body or trade union for support and advice.

 5 In line with the Code, we expect nurses and midwives to work with others to protect the health and wellbeing of those in their care.
-As a result, this guidance applies to a wide range of situations, not just where a concern relates to the practice of individual nurses and midwives.
+As a result, this guidance applies to a wide range of situations, not just where a concern relates to the practice of individual nurses, midwives and nursing associates.
 Examples may include the following.

 5.1 Danger or risk to health and safety, such as where health and safety rules or guidelines have been broken.